Bangkok to Bali

 Paradise is just a ferry ride away!
 Kick back with two days on the party island of Koh Samui, located just off Thailand’s east coast.
 Relax on the beach with your fellow travellers, and take advantage of the free time to recuperate ahead of some of Thailand’s best nightlife.
 On day five, go island hopping in Ang Thong Marine Park – an almost uninhabited collection of 42 islands, established as a Thai National Park in 1980.
 2 breakfasts and 1 lunch will be provided.

 Following breakfast and a swift ferry ride back to the mainland, expect to be whisked away as you prepare to cross the border into Malaysia.
 Enjoy the passing scenery from the comfort of a private vehicle, and buckle up for the second stage of your trip!
 Your destination is George Town, known by many as the ‘Pearl of the Orient’!

 Day 7: Penang Cityscape

 Design your own day in metropolitan George Town – capital of Malaysia’s most populous island city, Penang Island.
 Soak up local history with visits to Kek Lok Si Temple, the Khoo Kongsi clan house, or the Penang Peranakan Museum.
-Alternatively, take a detour to India without ever leaving the island!
-Penang’s ‘Little India’ brings the best in Indian food, music, and fashion for the ultimate ‘Asian Fusion’ experience, all at your fingertips.
+Each demonstrate different aspects of local life and culture, and exhibit the Chinese influences that are so prevalent in this area.

-Travelling to the middle of Chenderoh Lake today, we'll meet our warm and friendly hosts in the charming kampung (traditional village) made up of a collection of sweet wooden homes.
-Getting to know your homestay family, you'll also have the option to go trekking, kayaking, and fishing, or simply relax and learn more about village life.
+We’ll journey to Chenderoh Lake today, where we'll meet our warm and friendly hosts in a charming kampung (traditional village) made up of a collection of picturesque wooden homes.
+While getting to know your homestay family and learning about their traditions and ways of life, you'll also have the option to go trekking, kayaking, and fishing, or simply relax and learn more about village life.
+Dinner included.